Google Ads MCP: launch and manage Google campaigns from Claude & ChatGPT (2026)

 In practice, the workflow looks like this:

-1. Connect your account via OAuth — you authorize once, the assistant gets scoped access.
+1. Connect your account via OAuth.
+You authorize once, the assistant gets scoped access.

 2. Ask in plain English.
 "How did my campaigns do this week?"
 "Pause the underperformer."
 "Bump the winner's budget by 20%."